workflow

 Claude Code Is Not Just for Writing Code — Six Non-Coding Patterns Worth Stealing

-In his full blog post, rodspeed lays out six ways to treat Claude Code as a general-purpose automation system rather than a code editor: manufacturing fresh eyes, meta-skills, freshness-aware search, conversation harvests, structured memory, and session handoffs.
-The deeper lesson is to look for workflows that can be framed as read, filter, decide, and present.
+rodspeed lays out six ways to use Claude Code as general automation, not just a code editor: fresh eyes, meta-skills, freshness-aware search, conversation harvests, structured memory, and handoffs.
+The deeper pattern is read, filter, decide, present.

 Anatomy of the .claude/ Folder — Where Your AI Assistant's Brain Lives